kubedb/website/content/docs/platform/v2026.3.30/guides/database-management/create-database.md

 # Creating a Database

-This guide explains how to create a new managed database instance using the AppsCode console.
+This guide explains how to create a new managed database instance using the platform console.
 The creation process is a multi-step wizard that walks you through selecting a database engine, setting a name and namespace, configuring topology and resources, and enabling optional features like monitoring, TLS, and backups.

 ---